 A long-term goal might be completing your Master’s degree while a short-term goal might be attending a training program.

 8. Draw A Career Action Plan

-This is a written document that lays out the steps you need to help you reach your short and long term goals.
-It serves as a roadmap of how you can get from the point in which you start off your career and climb up the ladder.
+This is a written document that lays out the steps you need to help you reach your short and long-term goals.
+It serves as a roadmap of how you can get from the point at which you start off your career and climb up the ladder.

 As any good plan, you should include any anticipated challenge, barriers to achieving your goals.
 You also want to write down strategies you will employ to overcome them.